 How Can Livestock Help to Regenerate Soil and Reduce Carbon?

-With livestock it allows animals to graze on natural pastures which include not only grass but other plants and whatever grew in an area in the first place as, during the regeneration process, you’ll often see dormant seeds germinating when the land starts to rebuild with proper management.
+With livestock it allows animals to graze on natural pastures which include not only grass but other plants and whatever grew in an area in the first place.
+During the regeneration process, you’ll often see dormant seeds germinating when the land starts to rebuild with proper management.
 The animals are then rotated more frequently to graze the land, just like migrating herds would’ve done historically.
 Rotating animals often include chickens, pigs and other livestock to encourage foraging which reduces pests and promotes a healthy ecosystem.
 The land is then rested for a considerable amount of time before it is grazed again.

-In her book Defending Beef, Nicolette Hahn Niman, an environmental-lawyer-turned-cattle-rancher, outlines in scientific detail how livestock has the potential to positively impact or even reverse some of the effects of climate change.
+In her book Defending Beef, Nicolette Hahn Niman, an environmental lawyer turned cattle rancher, outlines in scientific detail how livestock has the potential to positively impact or even reverse some of the effects of climate change.

 Grazing animals help to pull excess carbon from the atmosphere and bury it in the soil through a process called carbon sequestration.
 When plants are bitten off by grazing or browsing animals it accelerates photosynthesis within the plant.
 Every time this happens, carbon sequestration is increased.